Is a Master’s in Computer Science Worth the Investment?

 • Can I afford all of the costs that earning a graduate degree will entail, including tuition, books, fees, and transportation?

-Once you have a clear sense of your motivations and expectations, you will better be able to determine whether or not earning a graduate degree is the best next step for you and your career.
+Once you have a clear sense of your motivations and expectations, you will be better able to determine whether or not earning a graduate degree is the best next step for you and your career.

-Learn More How to Get a Master’s in Computer Science without a CS Background
+Learn More: How to Get a Master’s in Computer Science without a CS Background

-That means that—for both younger workers just entering the job market and older workers seeking mid- to senior-level positions—earning a graduate degree is a great way for potential students to help themselves stand out in today’s job market.
+This means that—for both younger workers just entering the job market and older workers seeking mid- to senior-level positions—earning a graduate degree is a great way for potential students to help themselves stand out in today’s job market.
 For that reason, earning a graduate degree is generally associated with a number of benefits, the most common of which are:

-• Career Advancement: Many organizations prefer that their employees have a graduate degree.
+• Career advancement: Many organizations prefer that their employees have a graduate degree.
 This means that earning one can help you stand out in a competitive job market.

 Of course, the benefits of earning a degree will vary by industry and degree.
 Below are three of the most common benefits of earning an MS in CS so that you can better understand whether or not it is the right move for you to make to achieve your personal and career goals.

-1. Increased Career Options
+1. Increased career options

 It’s often possible to gain employment in a computer science-related field with as little as a bachelor’s degree and some internship experience.
 But these are typically entry-level jobs with entry-level salaries, benefits, and responsibilities.
 In order to earn placement into a more senior-level position, candidates must stand out from other applicants in some way.